The sheer volume of people in one place on Everest at any one time is looking more dangerous than ever.

 With much more advanced weather forecasting, hopefully those incidents will be less likely, though we all know that Everest weather can be highly localized, even from North to South on the mountain.
 Sometimes simply rounding a corner can make a huge difference in wind and cloud.

 The North Ridge and North Face of Everest in winter seen from the Pang La.
-Nobody is standing in line, and you could probably also claim the first winter ascent from Tibet.
+Nobody is standing in line, and you could probably also claim the first winter ascent from Tibet if you just choose a slightly more adventurous season.

 However, there is something to be said for the North Side with less climbers overall, and no Khumbu Icefall or Lhotse Face to negotiate.
 But both routes have their unique characteristics that inevitably group people together and exponentially increase the dangers to a greater number of people.